Awards and Recognition

 Children’s National ranks #7 among pediatric institutions for National Institutes of Health (NIH) funding.
 In 2015, we received almost $40 million in research money from NIH.
-With a total of $74 million in grant support last year, we continue to advance care and find cures for children.
+With a total of $74 million in grant support last year, we continue to advance care for children.

 The Bear Institute is a first-of-its kind pediatric health information technology (IT) institute that builds innovative solutions to improve patient outcomes.

 Read about our cutting-edge technology